Bangkok totally surprised us.

 - Tons of things to do in Bangkok—the options for entertainment, nightlife, and activities are endless

 - Rent is more expensive than Chiang Mai (but not by much depending where you live)

 - Traffic is a bee-otch.
 A lot of people use motorcycle taxis to get around this, but I’m too scared now.

 - Less of a cozy community feel than Chiang Mai, where you’re constantly bumping into familiar faces.

 - Hot AF

 Considering these pros and cons to living in Bangkok can really help you decide if the city is right for you.
 When it comes to Bangkok or Chiang Mai, there is really no one right answer.
 It all depends on what you’re looking for.
-My advice would be to try them both!
+The good news is when you become a digital nomad, you don’t have ties anywhere—so try them both out!

 Weather in Bangkok